 President Biden and other green-energy advocates argue that the widespread adoption of renewable energy will solve these sorts of problems.
 Sun and wind captured on US territory will reduce the need for foreign energy.
 The plunging cost of renewable technology can make some forms of green energy cheaper than fossil fuels.
 Cornering the market for the next generation of energy technology will boost the US economy for decades.

-But the energy economy is massive, involving trillions of dollars of infrastructure devoted to the carbon fuel over the last hundred years.
-It can’t change nearly as fast green-energy advocates would like.
+But the energy economy is massive, involving trillions of dollars of infrastructure devoted to carbon fuel over the last hundred years.
+It can’t change nearly as fast as green-energy advocates would like.
 There will be permitting and logistical problems building green-energy transmission and storage infrastructure, just as there are barriers to building oil or gas pipelines today.
 Some green-energy technologies won’t pan out.
-And some of the minerals needed, such as lithium, nickel and cobalt, come from China, Russia or other nations unfriendly toward the United States and the west, raising the same problem as relying on Saudi Arabia or Russia for oil.
+Some of the minerals needed, such as lithium, nickel, and cobalt, come from China, Russia, or other nations unfriendly toward the United States and the West, raising the same problem as relying on Saudi Arabia or Russia for oil.

-Even with aggressive adoption of renewables, carbon fuel will remain dominant for decades.
+Even with the aggressive adoption of renewables, carbon fuel will remain dominant for decades.
 Research firm Energy Intelligence estimates that global demand for oil will grow, not shrink, until about 2030.
-Then demand will plateau for awhile, only beginning to decline by the late 2030s.
+Then demand will plateau for a while, only beginning to decline by the late 2030s.
 Larry Fink, CEO of investing giant BlackRock, said recently that "we're going to need hydrocarbons for 70 years."